vegaprotocol/documentation/docs/tutorials/assets-tokens/transferring-assets.md

 </TabItem>
 </Tabs>

-## Funding trading rewards
+## Funding trading and validator metric rewards
-Trading rewards are funded using recurring transfers to a reward account, which holds the assets for reward pools.
+Trading rewards, as well as validator metric-based rewards, are funded using recurring transfers to a reward account, which holds the assets for reward pools.
 The assets move from your account to the nominated reward account at the end of each epoch.

-Trading rewards can be used to incentivise:
+These rewards can be used to incentivise:
 * Placing market/limit orders that are filled (determined by amount of maker fees a party paid or received)
 * Submitting liquidity provision orders to the book that are hit (determined by amount of liquidity fees a party received)
 * Creating markets that attract good trading volume (determined based on value of <NetworkParameter frontMatter={frontMatter} param="rewards.marketCreationQuantumMultiple" hideValue={true} />, and the settlement asset's quantum)
+* Consensus and standby validators that have a ranking score higher than 0

 :::info Read more
 [Trading rewards](../../concepts/trading-on-vega/fees-rewards): Read about trading rewards, including the different rewards you can contribute to.